What is the All Hours Suicide Support Service?

 The All Hours Suicide Support Service (AHS) is a specialized national telephone service designed to support clients when their Allied Health Provider (Psychologist, Social Worker, Mental Health Clinician etc.) is not available.
 The service operates 24 hours a day, seven days a week to ensure individuals linked in with a registered Allied Health Provider, or who are in the process of being linked in with one, have access to qualified counselling support when needed.

-Clients over 15 years of age, with a low-to-moderate risk of suicide can get referred to the AHS service either by their GP, a mental health professional, their Allied Health Provider, or through self-referral if waiting for a registered AHS Allied Health Provider.
+Clients over 15 years of age, with a low-to-medium risk of suicide can get referred to the AHS service either by their GP, a mental health professional, their Allied Health Provider, or through self-referral (self-referrals not linked in with an Allied Health Provider are supported in a one off call and referred to other services).

 Your mental health provider can organise our counsellors to contact you, or you can simply pick up the phone and contact us on 1800 859 585.